- Learning about cancer surgery

 Questions to ask your doctor about cancer surgery

 Before having surgery, find out all you can about the benefits, risks, and side effects of the operation.
-You may want to ask your doctor the questions listed here.
-The answers may help you feel better about your decision.
+You might want to ask your doctor the questions listed here.
+The answers could help you feel better about your decision.

 - What’s the goal of this operation?
 To take out the cancer?
 To remove some of the tumor to test for cancer?
 To help with a problem the tumor is causing?